colin-jack/changeprocessor/README.md

 change processor (node.js)
 ==========
-Makes it easy to respond to changes betweeen objects, for example allowing you to run some special code whenever the property value for an object coming into your system is different than the current value.
+Makes it easy to compare objects and based on the differences decide what code to run.

+The main place this would prove useful would be entry points to the system, for example comparing the body of an HTTP PUT to the current representation and deciding what action to take (e.g. send a notification message, trigger an authorisation process).

 ### Sample
 #####JavaScript